 At Visiting Care Giving Services, our highly-trained team of compassionate care provider professionals can help seniors make and maintain healthy lifestyle choices, from planning and preparing nutritious meals to assisting with and encouraging physician-approved exercise programs.
 If a loved one has recently had a stroke and is recovering at home, let our home care team help with medication reminders, transferring and ambulation, daily personal care needs, and much more.

-To learn more about the in home care St. Charles families trust, reach out to us today at (636) 493-9058 to schedule a free consultation.
+To learn more about our Chesterfield companion care providers and the areas we serve, reach out to us today at (636) 493-9058 to schedule a free consultation.
 For information on our full service area, please visit this page.